 The currency of a discount defines the currency of all amount and price fields on the discount.
 Different discount types have different field options.
 The currency also acts as a filter during discount calculation.
-In Dynamics 365 for Retail, all sales order and MPOS/CPOS transactions have a currency, and the retail pricing engine will consider only discounts that have the same currency.
+In Retail, all sales order and MPOS/CPOS transactions have a currency, and the retail pricing engine will consider only discounts that have the same currency.

 Discount concurrency mode